Funded by the Veterans Foundation, Adfam is providing remote support to adult family members of veterans with substance use problems.

-The Adfam Women’s Project, funded by the DCMS Tampon Tax Programme, aims to reduce the risks to women experiencing domestic violence in homes where drugs and alcohol are misused.
+The Adfam Women’s Project, funded by the DCMS Tampon Tax Programme, aimed to reduce the risks to women experiencing domestic violence in homes where drugs and alcohol are misused.

-Funded by Forces in Mind Trust, Adfam is working with the University of York to undertake an extensive consultation into the experiences and needs of families of former members of the UK armed forces with a substance use problem, which will then be used to inform the development of a support intervention.
+Funded by Forces in Mind Trust, Adfam worked with the University of York to undertake an extensive consultation into the experiences and needs of families of former members of the UK armed forces with a substance use problem, which was then used to inform the development of a support intervention.